top of page

 2. Stressful Work Environment

-Contact center work can be highly demanding and stressful, with agents often dealing with irate customers, handling a high volume of calls/emails/chats, and adhering to strict performance metrics.
+Contact center work can be highly demanding and stressful.
+Agents often deal with irate customers, handle a high volume of calls/emails/chats, and adhere to strict performance metrics.
 This will only increase as self-serve picks up the more straightforward requests, leaving more demanding, emotion-laden, problem-solving interactions for live agents.

-A study by the International Customer Management Institute (ICMI) in 2020 found that 74% of contact center leaders believed that stress significantly contributed to agent attrition.
+A 2020 study by the International Customer Management Institute (ICMI) found that 74% of contact center leaders believed that stress significantly contributed to agent attrition.
 This constant pressure can lead to burnout and dissatisfaction, prompting agents to seek alternative job opportunities.

 3. Monotonous and Repetitive Tasks